cliftonh02/ruby-oop-inheritance/readme.md

 ## Sample Questions

-- Explain the use of self in Ruby
+* Explain the use of self in Ruby.
-- Explain the difference between local, instance and class variables
+* Explain the difference between local, instance and class variables.
-- Define and differentiate between class and instance methods -
+* Define and differentiate between class and instance methods.

 ## Vocabulary